 Main Content Start

-The Internal Revenue Services (IRS) of the United States manages and process income taxes at the Federal level for all employees within the United States whether they are U.S. Citizens or foreign nationals.
-As an international college student, there is no minimum amount to be required to file Taxes.
-In other words, once an international student makes more than $1 from inside the United States then they will be required to file taxes with the Internal Revenue Service and the local State Government.
+The Internal Revenue Services (IRS) of the United States manages and process income taxes at the federal level for all employees within the United States whether they are U.S. citizens or foreign nationals.
+As an international college student, there is no minimum amount to be required to file taxes.
+In other words, once you make more than $1 from inside the United States then you will be required to file taxes with the IRS and the local state government.

 In order to better understand who should file taxes and who shouldn’t one must look at the Internal Revenue Services website IRS – Foreign Students and Scholars.

 International Students in the United States are subject to special rules with respect to the taxation of their income.
 There is no minimum dollar amount of income that triggers a filing requirement for a student.